Alex-Gamper/Ada-WinRT-Runtime/README.md

 ### Build instructions

-From a command prompt that has your gcc/gnat x64 distribution/build environments bin directory in its path, simply run the following commands.
+From a Visual Studio command prompt that has your gcc/gnat x64 distribution/build environments bin directory in its path, simply run the following command.
+Note that the Visual Studio command prompt is needed for the Link command.

+* .\Build.cmd

+Alternatively, run the folloing commands from a visual studio command prompt

 * .\gprbuild -p -P Winrt_runtime.gpr
+* link /lib /machine:x64 /nodefaultlib /out:.\lib\libother.a .\lib\*.o
+* link /lib /machine:x64 /nodefaultlib /out:.\libgnarl\libgnarl.a .\libgnarl\*.o
 * .\gprinstall -f -p -P Winrt_runtime.gpr

-Alternatively, their is a build.cmd script as part of the distribution that runs the above two commands.

 ### Notes